-The Authority has no general obligations bonds and does not currently have an issuer credit rating.
+The Authority has no general obligation bonds and does not currently have an issuer credit rating.

-Additional information on the Authority's long-term liabilities can be found in Note 5 of this report.
+Additional information on the Authority's long-term liabilities can be found in Note 5 of the Authority's financial statements.

-COMPARISON OF FISCAL YEARS 2012 WITH 2011
+COMPARISON OF FISCAL YEARS 2013 WITH 2012